-If students must bring their cell phones to school they may not be out, be used, or make noise (vibration, ringing, notification chime, etc.).
-If a cell phone is seen out or heard, the cell phone will be confiscated, and the student will receive a detention.
-In addition, parents may be required to come to the school office to retrieve their child's cell phone.
-Absolutely no cell phones should be used in locker rooms or bathrooms.
-If a phone is found to be misused, then referral for a suspension will occur.
-Cell phones will be collected before Test and/or Quizzes.
-Should a student not turn in his/her cell phone before a quiz/test and it is discovered the cell phone is on them, the student will receive a failing grade and further discipline.
-The "Apple Watch" or similar Multifunctional watch/electronic device shall be used as a time device only during regular school hours with its other applications (including Wi-Fi access) is disabled.
+If students must bring their cell phones to school, they must be kept in the student's locker and remain off or silent (no vibration)/ during school hours.
+If a student needs to communicate with a parent/guardian, they will need to ask permission to go to the office and use the phone.
+If a cell phone is found to be out of a student's locker the cell phone will be confiscated, and the student will receive a detention.
+The student may pick up their phone in the front office at the end of the day.
+If this occurs more than once, a parent/guardian may also be required to come to the school office to retrieve their child's cell phone.
+Absolutely no cell phones will be allowed to be used in locker rooms or bathrooms.
+If a phone is found to be misused with pictures and/or video on school property, then referral for a suspension will occur.
+The "Apple Watch" or similar Multifunctional watch/electronic device shall be used as a time device only during regular school hours with its other applications (including Wi-Fi access) disabled.
+A watch being used as a phone will result in the same cell phone disciplinary actions as stated above.